Controllable Text Generation via Probability Density Estimation in the Latent Space: Methodology

-\paragraph{Multi-Attribute Control} Due to the spatial symmetry of the Gaussian distribution, when we change the covariance matrix to a diagonal matrix, the trained distribution is even approximately isotropic\footnote{See Appendix~\ref{sec:appendix2} for approximately isotropic.}.
-This means we can simply deploy the interpolation of each attributes as:
+\paragraph{Multi-Attribute Control} Due to the spatial symmetry of Gaussian distributions, our trained distributions are approximately isotropic when we constrain the covariance matrices to diagonal matrices.
+This means we can simply deploy the interpolation of each attribute's distributional center as:

+Besides, our Prior Space is compatible with optimization methods.
+Our optimization process is constrained and the target can be defined as:

+which is approaching the intersection center $z^*$ in the Intersection Subspace $\mathcal{I}$.
+We use Lagrange multipliers to handle constraints and sampling with ordinary differential equations as \citet{liu2022composable}.